zaphosting/docs/docs/vserver-windows-nointernet.md

 If the issues are resolved when the firewall is disabled, it is likely that the root cause of your issue will be a firewall misconfiguration.

 The solution for the firewall is highly dependant on the issue that you are facing.
-Please use our [Windows port forwarding guide](vserver-windows-port.md) if you need further assistance managing firewall rules.
+Please use our [Port Forwarding (Firewall)](vserver-windows-port.md) if you need further assistance managing firewall rules.

 As a last resort, you can also attempt resetting the Windows Firewall rules entirely back to default settings by using the **Restore defaults** option found in the **Windows Defender Firewall Settings** menu.